Ikkiw-P09/AltStore/README.md

-# AltStore
+# Minecraft Server with Git
-Use git to clone AltStore IPA on Termux!
+Use git to clone Minecraft Server on Termux!